tamirgz/reverse-engineering-reference-manual/README.md

 ## *<p align='center'> GDB Tips </p>*
 * __Changing Default Settings__: to make changes permanent, write it in the .gdbinit file
   * ASLR is turned off by default in GDB.
 To turn it on: __set disable-randomization off__
   * Default displays assembly in AT&T notation.
-To change it to the more readable and superior Intel notation: __set disassembly-flavor intel__
+You can change it to display assembly in Intel notation: __set disassembly-flavor intel__
 * __User Inputs__: how to pass user inputs to debugged program as arguments or/and as stdin
   * After starting GDB...
       ```gdb